aosabook/500lines/image-filters/image-filters.markdown

 Notice that:

-- We exposed a protected initialization method `set` for testing that helps us quickly get the system under test into a specific state
+- We exposed a protected initialization method `set` for testing that helps us quickly get the system under test into a specific state.
 - We mock `PApplet`, `ColorHelper`, and `IFAImage` (created expressly for this purpose).
-- This time we use a helper method (`assertState()` to simplify asserting the state of the image.
+- This time we use a helper method (`assertState()`) to simplify asserting the state of the image.

 #### Measuring test coverage
 I use [EclEmma](http://www.eclemma.org/installation.html#marketplace) to